FUB-HCC/Innovonto-Utils/libs/batch-manager/README.md

 This project needs the following functionality:

 * [] create a project
-* [] allocate a batch to a worker
+* [X] allocate a batch to a worker
-* [] receive submission results and update the project state accordingly
+* [X] receive submission results and update the project state accordingly

-Furthermore, I'm thinking about including the following functionality
-* management frontend
-* approve/reject logic?

-## Batch Allocation
-* simple allocation
-* re-allocation
-* reloading
-* overcommitment
-* ?